arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	],
 	````

 6. Look at the definition of the Website resource, and locate the **dependsOn** property.
-Notice that the value uses a predefined part (_Microsoft.Web/serverFarms/_) and then the value that you chose for the hosting plan name.
+Notice that the value uses a predefined part (_Microsoft.Web/serverFarms/_) plus the value that you chose for the hosting plan name.
 For these cases, you can use the **concat** operator: [concat('value1', 'value2')].
 Use this operator to append the hosting plan name parameter to the fixed path, as shown in the following code.

     <!-- mark:7 -->
     ````JavaScript